MSSE Degree Program

 Instructors

 The MSSE degree program was developed by Montana State University faculty members who are active in science, science education, and mathematics.
 The program is a unique, cooperative effort of several colleges and departments.
 Faculty members of the departments of Biology, Chemistry and Biochemistry, Earth Science, Education, Health and Human Development, Land Resources and Environmental Science, Mathematics, Microbiology, Plant Science and Plant Pathology, Physics, and other related areas will teach most courses.
-Faculty members of other departments and units will play a major role in some courses.
-When appropriate, courses may be taught by faculty members of other institutions.
+However, other departments and units play a major role in some courses and courses may occasionally be taught by faculty members from other institutions.

 Degree Program Information